trwaters/trwaters.github.io/README.md

 1. Fork this site
 1. Rename the repo to myusername.github.io
-1. Check the Settings to make sure it is set as `master` (not github pages) and that it built correctly.
+1. If you're pushing a site that was first built locally (see below), then make sure that under the `branches` tab under settings, the repo is set to `master` (not gh-pages).
+Then in the GitHub Pages section of the Options tab of Settings, make sure the site built correctly (and if not, debug).
 1. Change `trwaters` in `_config.yml` to your username and update the twitter handle, etc.

 ## How to make a local build of this site on your PC